-Millions of people around the globe have some degree of sight loss, some since birth and others with age.
+Millions of people around the globe have some degree of sight loss, some since birth and others develop it with age.
 One thing visually impaired or partially blind want is a home they can be safe, secure and completely independent in.
 They desire a home with open walkways, more storage space, limited furniture and accessible kitchen and bathrooms.
-Designing a house for someone who is blind can be tricky, so here we have provided some quick tips for accessible design that you can incorporate when designing your home to allow visually impaired to live more autonomously.
+Designing a house for someone who is blind can be tricky, so here we have some quick tips for accessible design that you can incorporate when designing your home to allow visually impaired to live more autonomously.

 As it is important to design the home safe from within, it is equally important to take great care in where you are planning to build the house.
 You need to be extra careful of the neighborhood, and the locality shouldn’t be dangerously crowded.
-Since, blind are vulnerable to crimes, it is important to remain away from unsafe areas.
+Since the blind are vulnerable to crimes, it is important to remain away from unsafe areas.

 All of us desire independence, an ability to be able to do what we want by ourselves.
 Visually impaired are no different.
 They want all the possible independence inside their abode, not just for their convenience, but also to ensure that their caretakers don’t have to be troubled all the time.